Inclusion and wellbeing

 To explore this issue, we’ve got to hop out of our grown-up brains for a moment.
 Once you do that, you’ll remember that it’s really, really hard to just “sit still” when you’re three years old.

 Young children are brimming with energy.
-They’ve got to deal with the constant stimulation of discovering the world, and they process that with a kaleidoscopic imagination, fueled by chocolate milk and grapes.
+They’ve got to deal with the constant stimulation of discovering the world, and they process that with a kaleidoscopic imagination, fuelled by chocolate milk and grapes.
 Keeping a lid on all that can be tough sometimes.

 “We were children once, too.
 We’ve got to remember what it was like to sit with your legs crossed, arms folded, and getting reprimanded if you don’t,” Mine says.
 Sitting quietly is hard work for young children.
-They’ve got to draw on their developing self-regulation skills in order to regulate their impulses, and to recognize and express their needs.
+They’ve got to draw on their developing self-regulation skills in order to regulate their impulses, and to recognise and express their needs.

 And when that gets tough, it can help to wiggle your legs, zip the zipper on your jacket, or fidget with the Velcro on your sneakers.